MetaOSINT/MetaOSINT.github.io/index.md

    </div>

     <p style="color:#8b786f;font-size:16px;font-family: 'Roboto', sans-serif;font-style:italic">MO was conceived by a former OSINT investigator, but entered existence simply as an excuse to practice coding during the COVID-19 pandemic.
-If you benefited from this tool, please consider a small donation to MO's <a href="https://movember.com/m/14534080?mc=1">favorite charity</a>.</p>
+If you benefited from this tool, please consider a small donation to MO's <a href="https://us.movember.com/mospace/14534080">favorite charity</a>.</p>

   </body>

-<p><a href="https://github.com/MetaOSINT/MetaOSINT.github.io">Inspect MO's inelegant site code</a>
+<p><br><br><a href="https://github.com/MetaOSINT/MetaOSINT.github.io">Inspect MO's inelegant site code</a>
 <br><a href="https://twitter.com/IntelScott">Don't @ me</a> (Just kidding, please feel free.
 MO improvement suggestions and feedback are also welcome!)
 <br>Not into Twitter?
 I hear you.
 Get in touch <a href="mailto:MetaOSINT@protonmail.com">another way</a>.</p>